neondatabase/website/content/guides/document-store.md

 ```

 Depending on your data, you may need to add extra checks to avoid throwing an error if a document has an `age` property that can't be casted to an int.
-The following query explicitly checks if `age` is a numeric string before attempting to cast to an int.
+The following query explicitly checks if `age` is a numeric string before attempting to cast to an `int`.

 ```sql
 SELECT *